 The core of American Friends’ mission is permanent preservation of ecologically significant land in Canada that is owned by US taxpayers.
 The organization was created to remove the legal and financial barriers that had long prevented Americans from protecting property they owned in Canada.

 Our Fact Sheet for Donors and Fact Sheet for Advisors provide general information about the requirements associated with cross-border charitable gifts of land and easements.
-The information in these Fact Sheets is relevant for landowners who may wish to donate their conservation property directly to a Canadian entity, or to American Friends.
+The information in these Fact Sheets is relevant for landowners who may wish to donate their conservation property directly to a Canadian entity, or to American Friends of Canadian Conservation .

-Additional information on the process of donating land or a conservation easement to American Friends can be found in the Conservation Lands Program Overview or by contacting our Program Coordinator, Sandra Tassel.
+Additional information on the process of donating land or a conservation easement to American Friends of Canadian Conservation can be found in the Conservation Lands Program Overview or by contacting us at email@example.com.
 We have detailed descriptions of the donation process and template forms available to American Friends’ grantees, prospective land and easement donors, and their tax and legal advisors.

-American Friends’ Program Coordinator, Sandra Tassel, is available to answer your questions, discuss your property or refer you to other professionals who can be of assistance.
-360-515-7171 or email@example.com.
+In Canada, contact us at (250) 688-1508.
+In the United States, contact us at (360) 515-7171.
+We are available to answer your questions, discuss your property or refer you to other professionals who can be of assistance.